-As described above, in March 2020, our customer took over production of components that we had been producing for them.
-As a result, beginning in March 2020, we earn a royalty on each component shipped that is approximately equal to the gross profit we would have earned if we had continued to produce and ship the components.
-The decrease in license and royalty revenue for year ended December 31, 2022 compared to the same period in 2021 was due to a lower number of royalty-bearing products being communicated to us as distributed by our customer.
-As we recognize this revenue, we record a corresponding reduction in the \$10.0 million prepayment that we received from this customer in 2017; accordingly, no cash will be received for this royalty revenue unless and until the prepayment is exhausted.
+In April 2017, we signed a contract with Microsoft Corporation to develop an LBS display system; the contract terminated effective December 31,2023.
+Under the agreement, we received an upfront payment of \$10.0 million.
+In March 2020, Microsoft took over production of components that we had been producing for them.
+As a result, beginning in March 2020, we earned a royalty on each component shipped approximately equal to the gross profit we would have earned if we had continued to produce and ship the components.
+The increase in revenue for the year ended December 31, 2023 compared to the same period in 2022 was primarily due to the recognition of the remaining \$4.6 million of revenue as we believe the likelihood of further deliveries under the contract is remote.
+We do not expect to recognize any further revenue in connection with this contract.